the-ahmadov/Video-to-audio-converter/README.md

 # Video-to-audio-converter
 A python script to convert video files into mp3 audio files.
-As a heavy listener of music, I prefer keeping audio files on my phone than video files to consume less disk space.
-This tool helps in converting the video files present in my computer to mp3 audio files.

 ### Requirements: